SamuraiBarbi/jttw-ai-docker-stack/README.md

    - Create appropriate directories and secrets

 ## TODO
    - Kicking around the notion of adding a pre-configured Zrok docker as a core service for secure zero trust reverse proxy tunneling as a method of making services remotely accessible over the web, we'll see.
 I may decide to go a different route for this functionality though, not sure yet.
 Zrok is pretty badass and there's no shortage of other uses it could serve for a stack like this.
+I'm particularly interested in the notion of a Zrok docker that generates static urls for each service that can be used to access the services over the web, with security features built in.
    - Thinking of adding a Caddy docker for certificate management and cert auto-renewal under core services.
    - Considering addition of a Traefik docker for routing and load balancing under core services.
+Trying to justify it.
    - May add a Redis docker for caching however it may be in the form of separate production and development Redis docker instances.
 I'm looking into web interfaces for managing Redis instances soooo if I decide to add Redis as a part of the stack I'll also have to consider the addition of a web interface for it.
    - In addition to these the following are also components I'm weighing making part of this stack.
      - TGI, llama.cpp or koboldcpp in addition to Ollama as part of the stack for when a package or framework is being fucky and not playing nicely with Ollama
-     - litellm
+     - LiteLLM, I've used prior to Ollama becoming plug-n-play with OpenAI compatible applications. want to look into if this project would serve as good fit for this stack if it's no longer needed specifically for providing a layer of OpenAI compatibility for local LLMs.
-     - Promptfoo
+     - Promptfoo or an adjacent project
-     - Guidance
+     - Guidance or an adjacent project

 ## Contributing